jts/nanopolish/README.md

 ## GPU acceleration

 The nanopolish consensus improvement algorithm can be performed faster using CUDA-enabled GPU acceleration.
-This is an experimental feature, to try this feature run with the `--gpu` flag e.g:
+This is an experimental feature, to try this feature run with the `--gpu=1` flag e.g:
 ```
 nanopolish variants --consensus polished_gpu.fa -w "tig00000001:200000-230000" -r reads.fasta -b reads.sorted.bam -g draft.fa --threads=8 --gpu=1
 ```
+Note that this feature requires nanopolish to be compiled with `make cuda=1`.
+You should have the [CUDA toolkit installed and configured](https://docs.nvidia.com/cuda/cuda-quick-start-guide/).
+If your CUDA installation is not in the default location, you can provide the path to make as `make cuda=1 NVCC=/path/to/nvidia_c_compiler CUDA_LIB=/path/to/cuda/lib CUDA_INCLUDE=/path/to/cuda/include`.

 ## Credits and Thanks